NuclearInstruments/SCISDK/README.md

 This tool will also print the board low level library path.

+# Verify installed version of the library [linux]

+In folder tools/src you can find the source code of the tool "SciSDK_DLL_Info.cpp" that prints the version of the library installed in your system.

+g++ SciSDK_DLL_Info.cpp -o scisdk_info -ldl

+Execute this file in the folder you want to use the library (for example the folder where you are compiling your application ) and run it.

+It will display the information of the library that will be used by your application.

 ### Example: How to compiler low level library for DT1260

 Update your system: